-Smartphones have integrated themselves as such a critical part of our daily lives.
+Smartphones have become a critical part of our daily lives.
 In fact, most people don’t even use their phones to call anyone anymore.
-Our phones are used to browse the internet or peruse social media.
-It’s how a majority of people pay bills and shop for everything from toothpaste to cars.
+They browse the internet or peruse social media.
+They’re also how most people pay bills and shop for everything from toothpaste to cars.
+With every new generation of smartphones, we get more and more perks.

 All that said, because of how much we use our phones, it’s now easier than ever for someone to track or monitor you without your knowledge.
 If you’re concerned about your phone’s security, just know that you are rightfully so.
 But you’re also in the right place.
 This article is for you.
 I want to explain to you how to tell if your phone is being tracked and what you can do to prevent it.